miracuse/miracuse.github.io/health_and_harm.md

 layout: default
 title: Health and Harm
 sidebar_link: true
-sidebar_sort_order: 5
+sidebar_sort_order: 4
 ---

 # Health and Harm

-Throughout the course of their career characters are guaranteed to find themselves in harm's way.
-When this happens, the GM will tell you to mark **Damage**.
+While adventuring, characters are guaranteed to find themselves in harm's way.
+When this happens the GM will tell you to mark **Damage**.

 | Damage Track |         |         |
 | ------------ | ------- | ------- |